-The CA and its Root CA MUST, at all times:
+The CA and/or all Signing Services MUST, at all times:

 - 1. Comply with all laws applicable to its business and the Certificates it issues in each jurisdiction where it operates, - 2.
 Comply with these Requirements, - 3.
-Comply with the audit requirements set forth in Section 17 of this document, and - 4.
-Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.
+Comply with the audit requirements set forth in Section 17 of this document, and

+4. If a CA, be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.